Co-production in a neurodiversity context

 Co-design has been a core value of the EDI Caucus, and one that we made an essential requirement for projects funded by our Flexible Fund.
 Co-production takes this collaborative element further.

-In this seminar, Prof Almuth McDowall will talk about the joys and challenges of engaging in co-production with neurodivergent workers during all stages of the research cycle.
-She will draw on her practice-focused research with Neurodiversity in Business, her policy-focused research for Acas [the Advisory, Conciliation and Arbitration Service] and also ongoing projects which are not yet published.
-Almuth will talk about the methods used, the insights gleaned, the challenges faced as well as surprising feedback from research funders.
-There will be ample opportunity for questions.
+In this seminar, Prof Almuth McDowall talks about the joys and challenges of engaging in co-production with neurodivergent workers during all stages of the research cycle.
+She draws on her practice-focused research with Neurodiversity in Business, her policy-focused research for Acas [the Advisory, Conciliation and Arbitration Service] and also ongoing projects which are not yet published.
+Almuth talks about the methods used, the insights gleaned, the challenges faced as well as surprising feedback from research funders.

 You can read about her latest research funded by Acas by clicking here.
 And you can listen to an Acas podcast episode where Prof McDowall and Jodie Hill of Thrive Law discuss understanding neurodiversity in the workplace, by clicking here.